ebakircie/Software_Principles/README.md

 # Interface Segregation Principle

-Tells that instead of having a bigger interfaces cut them smaller pieces so we wont forced to implement which we dont need.
+Tells that instead of having a bigger responsibilities in single interface we should divide them into smaller pieces.
+By doing that we will work with what we need otherwise it means we are adding unnecessary feature or method to the target class.

+***“Clients should not be forced to depend upon interfaces that they do not use.”***